Meet Michele Granger

 How do you do research for your different books?

 To me, there are 4 big requirements for “timely teaching” and successful publishing: effective research, a strong industry network, travel, and the ability to never meet a stranger.
 I read a lot and I talk to my friends in the industry, my students after their internships, industry employers, etc. I travel a lot—to Paris, London, New York.
 And I don’t have a problem with ringing someone up or emailing a person who I would love to feature in a book.
 Here’s an inside tip.
 Most people love students.
 They remember being in the student’s position and appreciate their passion, hope, and youthful enthusiasm.
 They want to help—whether she’s Rachel Zoe, Vera Wang, or Catherine Martin.

 Who was the most memorable person you interviewed and why?

-What areas in the fashion industry do you see have the most growth opportunity?
+What area of the fashion industry do you see having the most growth opportunity?

 What is the best advice you ever received?

 I had 2 wonderful mentors at the start of my career—a buyer in retailing and a dean of academics.
 Now, I try to be a good mentor and a woman who helps other women.
 It’s so important to give a hand up to those who are starting their careers–to be available, to share contacts and knowledge, and to open doors for others.
 When I do this, I ask the recipient to remember the moment and to pay it forward.
 I’ve seen that happen many times.

 What advice would you give young creatives just starting out?